KurtButler/2024_attributions_paper/README.md

 # Explainable Learning with Gaussian Processes
-In this repo, we provide code to reproduce the results from our paper "Explainable Learning with Gaussian processes".
+In this repo, we provide MATLAB code to reproduce the results from our paper "Explainable Learning with Gaussian processes".

 > **Abstract:** The field of explainable artificial intelligence (XAI) attempts to develop methods that provide insight into how complicated machine learning methods make